ruben4447/js-esolangs/src/esolangs/Befunge/Documentation.md

 Strings are enclosed by `"`.
 When in a string, any character's ASCII value is pushed to the stack.

 If a digit is encountered (`[0-9]`) then this is pushed to the stack as a number.

+## Wrapping
+If a boundary is encountered, the current position is wrapped around to the corresponding edge.

+The number of times this may be done consecutively may be established in the options popup.
+A value `< 1` will effectively disable this feature.

 ## Commands